tdewin/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 count per proxy.

-The “sweet spot” in a physical environment is about 20 processing tasks with 2x 16 Gbps FC cards for read.
+The “sweet spot” in a physical environment is about 20 processing tasks 2x10 Core CPU with 48GB RAM and 2x 16 Gbps FC cards for read + 1-2 10GbE Network cards.

 Depending on the primary storage system and backup target storage system, any of the following methods can be recommended to reach the